 In Colorado, anyone under 21 caught driving with a blood alcohol content (BAC) between .02% and .05% will be charged with a UDD (underage drinking and driving).
 If it is the first conviction, your teen will receive up to a $150 fine, 24 hours of public service and a three-month license suspension.

 Furthermore, they may also be charged with a Minor in Possession of Alcohol (MIP), which carries a $250 fine and 24 hours of community service.

 If the juvenile is a repeat offender, has a BAC above .08%, or if they cause injuries or property damage, they may face more severe penalties, including jail time.
 As a result, a juvenile DUI conviction can have significant consequences.

-If your teenager has recently been charged with driving under the influence (DUI), you may feel various emotions, from anger to worry.
+If your teenager has been charged with a DUI (driving under the influence), you may feel various emotions, from anger to worry.
 It is important to remember that your teenager is going through a tough time as well, and they will need your support.
 Here are a few tips for helping your teenager through their DUI:

 - Try to stay calm.

 - Make sure to listen to your teenager.

 - Focus on supporting your teenager and helping them through this tough time.